Marcogarcia31/educational_data/README.md

 ## Project overview

-This project compares countries performance accross several educational-related indicators and produces a ranking with a scoring tool.
+* This project compares countries performance accross several educational-related indicators and produces a ranking with a scoring tool
-It may be useful for the method it deploys and to understand how data visualization may be helpful for any BI project <p>&nbsp;</p>
+* It may be useful for the method it deploys and to understand how data visualization may be helpful for any BI project <p>&nbsp;</p>